Caribbean music in the United Kingdom: Reggae and ska

-Trojan Records was founded in 1967, named after producer Duke Reid, known as "The Trojan."
+Trojan Records was founded in 1967, named after producer Duke Reid, known as 'The Trojan'.
 It brought Jamaican recordings to Britain.
 Their first hit was Jimmy Cliff's "Wonderful World, Beautiful People" in 1969.
 The label had 28 other hits.

 The first Jamaican performers to reach number one in Britain were Desmond Dekker and the Aces with "Israelites" in 1969.
-The second act was Althea & Donna with "Up Town, Top Ranking" in 1977.
-Bob Marley came from Jamaica to London and recorded "Catch a Fire" in 1972, returning to record "Exodus" and "Kaya" in 1977.
+The second act was Althea & Donna with "Uptown Top Ranking" in 1977.
+Bob Marley came from Jamaica to London and recorded Catch a Fire in 1972, returning to record Exodus and Kaya in 1977.
 Eddy Grant was born in Guyana in 1948 and grew up in Brixton.
-He was part of The Equals, the first multi-racial group to reach number 1 in the UK, with "Baby come Back" in 1968.
+He was part of the Equals, the first multi-racial group to reach number one in the UK with "Baby Come Back" in 1968.
 He took Caribbean music further in the direction of rock than anyone else.
 His gritty voice took "Electric Avenue" to the top 10 twice.
 His studio in Barbados has been used by Sting and Elvis Costello.

 Roots and dub

 Roots reggae was increasingly popular with the UK's black working-class youth from the 1970s onwards, its message of Rastafari and overcoming injustice striking a chord with those on the receiving end of racism and poverty.
 Jamaicans who had settled in the UK (and their children who had been born here) were instrumental in setting up a network of reggae soundsystems.
 The most popular soundsystems included Jah Shaka, Coxsone Outernational, Fatman, Jah Tubbys and Quaker City.

-A number of producers such as Dennis Bovell and Mad Professor began to record UK and Jamaican artists and release their records.
+A number of producers such as Dennis Bovell, Mad Professor and Adrian Sherwood began to record UK and Jamaican artists and release their records.

 Bands such as Aswad, Steel Pulse, Misty In Roots and Beshara released records and played gigs throughout the UK.

-As roots music's popularity waned in Jamaica in the 1980s, soundsystems such as Jah Shaka kept the faith in the UK, influencing a new generation of producers, soundsystems and artists, including The Disciples, Irration Steppas, Jah Warrior and The Rootsman.
+As roots music's popularity waned in Jamaica in the 1980s, soundsystems such as Jah Shaka kept the faith in the UK, influencing a new generation of producers, soundsystems and artists, including The Disciples, Iration Steppas, Jah Warrior and The Rootsman.
 This scene has been referred to as "UK Dub".

 The 1990s saw a resurgence of interest in 70s roots reggae and dub with a number of UK-based specialist labels such as Pressure Sounds, Soul Jazz and Blood & Fire being set up to re-release classic recordings.